dequelabs/axe-core/README.md

 ## Localization

-Axe can be build using your local language.
+Axe can be built using your local language.
 To do so, a localization file must be added to the `./locales` directory.
 This file must have be named in the following manner: `<langcode>.json`.
 To build aXe using this locale, instead of the default, run aXe with the `--lang` flag, like so:

 `grunt build --lang=nl`